Tales of Destiny 2: Release

 Destiny 2 was announced in February 2002 at a special conference about future developments and games for the platform.
 It was the first Tales title to receive a numbered designation in Japan.
 As with previous Tales games, it featured a characteristic genre name: "RPG to Release Destiny" (運命を解き放つRPG, Unmei wo tokihanatsu RPG).
 To promote the game, Namco created a themed PlayStation 2 memory card.
 In addition, a special competition was organized where the top-tier prizes were copies of the script books for Destiny 2 autographed by the main characters' voice actors.
 As a pre-order bonus, a special limited edition DVD featuring interviews with the voice cast was created.
 In addition, a downloadable ring tone based on the theme song and screen displays featuring the main characters was created for mobile phones of the time and released in 2003.
 The game was released on November 28, 2002, in Japan.
 It was celebrated with an official launch event, featuring interviews with the production staff and cast.
-Destiny 2 would be the last Tales game developed by Wolfteam prior to its acquisition by Namco in 2003 and rebranding as Namco Tales Studio.
+Destiny 2 would be the last Tales game developed by Wolf Team prior to its acquisition by Namco in 2003 and rebranding as Namco Tales Studio.

 Destiny 2 was later ported to the PSP.
 Development began in 2005, after the commercial success of Eternia's PSP port.
 The port was developed by Alfa System, a frequent collaborator with the Tales team on spin-off titles.
 The project was directed by Yoshito Higuchi, who had worked on Destiny 2 and became the director of the GameCube port of Tales of Symphonia.
 While the earlier port of Destiny made significant changes, the Destiny 2 port was meant to preserve and add onto the content of the original.
 Some of the adjustments included minor tweaks to gameplay, adjustments to fit the PSP's control layout, and adjusting the graphics from 4:3 to 16:9 screen ratio.
 A new dungeon featuring added story elements was also created.
 It was released on February 15, 2007.

-Outside Japan, Destiny 2 was released in China and South Korea by Sony Computer Entertainment in 2003: the Korean version was released on March 27, with Korean voices, a first in the series, and the Chinese version was released on August 14, with the Japanese voices being retained.
+Outside Japan, Destiny 2 was released in South Korea, Hong Kong and Taiwan by Sony Computer Entertainment in 2003.
+The Korean version, released on March 27, used Korean voices, a first in the series.
+The Hong Kong and Taiwan version, released on August 14, only translated texts into traditional Chinese while retaining the Japanese voices.
 The game was going to be part of a world tour by Sony Computer Entertainment to promote the next generation of role-playing games, but the tensions between America and Iraq at the time and the consequent risks of a terrorist attack caused them to cancel the trip.
 Asked at the launch event whether an overseas version of the game was being developed, producer Makoto Yoshizumi said he was "not certain".
 The PSP port was released in South Korea by Namco Bandai Games's local branch on March 5, 2007.
-Neither the original nor the port has been released in the west, making it one of three mainline Tales titles to remain exclusive to Japan.
+Neither the original nor the port has been released in the west, making it one of eleven mainline Tales titles to remain exclusive to Japan.